ConfigInjectorContributors/ConfigInjector/README.md

 If you genuinely need access to settings before your container is wired up, go ahead.
 If you're using ConfigInjector as a settings service locator across your entire app, you're holding it wrong :)

+One scenario in which you might like to use this pattern is when you'd like to configure your logger first, then pass that logger to ConfigInjector.

 ConfigInjector will make an intelligent guess at defaults.
-It will, for instance, walk the call stack that invoked it and look for assemblies that contain settings and value parsers.
-If you have custom value parsers it will pick those up, too, provided that they're not off in a satellite assembly somewhere.
+It will, for instance, scan the current app domain and look for assemblies that contain settings and value parsers.
+If you have custom value parsers it will pick those up, too, provided that they're not off in an as-yet-unloaded satellite assembly somewhere.

 If you need to globally change the default behaviour, create a class that implements IStaticSettingReaderStrategy: